Jambo51/GBA-Pokemon-Engine/README.md

 If you wish to build the engine from the CLI, simply open up your favourite CLI and navigate to the directory in which the engine is held, then type "make".
 This will trigger the pre-existing makefile which should build the engine in its entirety without needing to interact with Eclipse in any way.
+You can specify whether you want to just build, clean or rebuild the engine by using the terms "all", "clean" and "clean all" as parameters for the make command.